 Automatic payment from a bank account’s online bill pay service

-Medicare Easy Pay is a free service from Medicare that deducts the payment from the member’s bank account on the agreed date of the month.
-Currently, it is the 20th of each month
+Medicare Easy Pay is a free service from Medicare that deducts the payment from the member’s bank account on an agreed date of the month.

-The Medicare Payment coupon is the paper and mail method for making Payments.
-The pre-addressed coupon and mailer direct the check to the Medicare Premium Collection Center in St. Louis
+Medicare offers the paper mail method for payments.
+The pre-addressed ‘coupon’ directs the check to the Medicare Premium Collection Center.

-Credit or Debit Card and mail will meet the requirements.
+Credit or Debit Card can instead be used for paper mail payments.
 Users can fill in the coupon with card information and mail it to the Medicare Collection Center.
 Be sure to sign the form as well.

 When advising the client, the letter states: this is not a bill

-First Notice is the letter to advise of payment not received when due
+First Bill Notice is the letter to advise of payment not received when due

-Second Notice is the letter to advise a payment that is two months past due
+Second Bill Notice is the letter to advise a payment that is two months past due

 The Costs of Medicare Premiums

-Users can switch from Medicare to Medicare Advantage.
+Users can switch from Original Medicare to Medicare Advantage.
 Or, they could add prescription drug benefits from a Part D policy, or instead change from one Medicare Advantage plan to another.

 What is Medicare?

-Medicare is the federal government program to provide hospitalization, medical care and prescription drug coverage to older Americans.
-It is comprehensive medical care including home care, hospice, and special needs populations like those with HIV.
-Medicare consists of the below-listed major programs for older Americans citizens and legal residents.
+In general terms, Medicare is the federal government program to provide hospitalization, medical care and prescription drug coverage to older or disabled Americans.

-Medicare Part B is medical insurance that covers the costs of doctor’s care and and routine medical care.
+Second, Medicare Part B covers the costs of routine doctor’s care, mental health care, and durable medical equipment.

 Payment and premiums depend on terms of the agreement such as whether the seller sets the price by the issue age or the actual age after the first year.